modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 * [SnoopCompile.jl](https://github.com/timholy/SnoopCompile.jl)
 * [compiling in VSCode](https://www.julia-vscode.org/docs/stable/userguide/compilesysimage/)

-## Concurrent programming
+## Concurrency and Parallelism
 \tldr{
     If you're running Julia processes on multiple machines, use the [Distributed](https://docs.julialang.org/en/v1/manual/distributed-computing/) standard library or `MPI` or `Elemental`.
     For multi-threaded computation, it is recommended to use [Transducers.jl](https://github.com/JuliaFolds/Transducers.jl)-based extensions like [ThreadsX.jl](https://github.com/tkf/ThreadsX.jl), or work directly with Tasks and Workers for more manual control.}

-A computer program does things.
-- Executed concurrently, the program does these things "out of order".
-- Executed in parallel, the program does multiple things at once.
-- Executed asychronously, the program does things while waiting for something else to happen.

-Parallel execution is one form of concurrency, and asynchronous programming is one way to achieve concurrency.
+Modern computing hardware is typically capable of parallel processing, where multiple separate computations are completed at once.
+The ability to manage a non-sequential order of execution, such as parallel execution, is called _concurrency_.

+Parallel execution can be broken down into distributed (or multi-core) and multi-threaded execution.
+Each processing core, or _process_, runs a separate instance of Julia and has access to separate memory, meaning that variables defined on one process may have different values or not be defined at all on other processes.
+Each process may also be able to run threads in parallel.
+These threads _do_ have access to the same variables.
+In Julia, processes launched beyond the first are referred to as _workers_, as they are typically told what to do by the first process.

+The advantage of shared memory is that there is very little overhead for moving a task from one thread to another, or breaking up a task such as a loop into smaller chunks to run simultanously on separate threads.
+The disadvantage is that, for example, if a variable's value is overwritten by one thread after being read by a second thread, the current computation done by the second thread won't use the updated value of this variable.
+This is an example of a [race condition](https://en.wikipedia.org/wiki/Race_condition), and code that guarantees that these won't occur is called [thread safe](https://en.wikipedia.org/wiki/Thread_safety).

+The relative merits of shared memory mean that multi-threading is better at shorter computations, particularly where race conditions are easy to reason about such as in parallelising long loops of smaller computations.
+On the other hand, moving data to and from workers takes a non-trivial amount of time, and so distributed computing is better for longer computations that don't need to share memory such as independent numerical simulations.

-Julia's model of concurrency is based on [coroutines](https://wikipedia.org/wiki/Coroutine), referred to as tasks, which are scheduled to be run on threads.
+Julia's model of concurrency is based on [coroutines](https://wikipedia.org/wiki/Coroutine), referred to as tasks, which are scheduled to be run on threads, controlled by processes.
-For multi-threading, these tasks are scheduled to run simultaneously, and with asynchronous programming, tasks can also communicate with each other.
 The documentation contains an overview of the [types of parallelism](https://docs.julialang.org/en/v1/manual/parallel-computing/) supported, as well as pages covering its native implementations of [asynchronous](https://docs.julialang.org/en/v1/manual/asynchronous-programming/), [multi-threaded](https://docs.julialang.org/en/v1/manual/multi-threading/), and [distributed](https://docs.julialang.org/en/v1/manual/distributed-computing/) computing.

 \advanced{